derbyjs/derby/index.md

 This method is intended solely for server use and has no effect when called in the browser.

 Scripts should be included inline in the page if needed to properly render the page.
-For example, a script might adjust the layout based on the window size, or it might autofocus a sign in box in browsers that don't support the HTML5 autofocus attribute.
+For example, a script might adjust the layout based on the window size, or it might autofocus a sign-in box in browsers that don't support the HTML5 autofocus attribute.

 Usually, it is preferable to place such scripts in a separate file called `inline.js` in the same directory as the app.
 This file will be automatically inlined when the app is created.
 Calling `view.inline()` directly does the same thing, but it is redundant to send the script inline and also include it in the app's external script file.